Section 192E Crimes Act 1900

 Our client’s result is truly exceptional considering that those involved in such extensive fraud schemes almost invariably receive lengthy full time prison sentences.

-The Presiding Judge in Downing Centre District Court was persuaded to issue a 'Section 32 order' in favour of our 41 year old client who was charged with 13 counts of 'obtaining a financial advantage'.
+The Presiding Judge in Downing Centre District Court was persuaded to issue a 'section 14 mental health order' in favour of our 41 year old client who was charged with 13 counts of 'obtaining a financial advantage'.

-A 'Section 32 order' allows a court to dismiss a case without finding a person guilty or imposing a criminal conviction against them.
+A section 14 order empowers a court to dismiss a case without finding a person guilty or imposing a criminal conviction against them.
 A court can do this if the person was suffering from a 'mental condition' at the time of the alleged offences.

 Our client was employed with Sydney City Council for nearly a decade.
-He was accused of forging a superior's signature and submitting 62 fraudulent claims for payment between December 2011 and December 2012.
+He was accused of forging a superior's signature and submitting 62 fraudulent claims for payments over the course of more than a year.

 The claims were all approved and our client was paid the funds.
 The discrepancies were detected and our client was found to be responsible.
 He then admitted to the offences.